 GLOBAL GOALS 5: GENDER EQUALITY

-- Ending Global Violence Against Women and Girls
+Ending Global Violence against Women

 Gender equality has been a very heated topic nowadays and as much as we have not been able to achieve complete gender equality, progress has been made.
-This is not only a fundamental human right, but a necessary foundation for a peaceful, prosperous and sustainable world.
+This is not only a fundamental human right but a necessary foundation for a peaceful, prosperous and sustainable world.

 GLOBAL GOALS 6: CLEAN WATER AND SANITATION

 There is sufficient fresh water across the world for everyone yet 3 out of 10 people lack access to safely managed drinking water services.
-Understanding distribution of water, management of water bodies, purification processes and sanitation practices are key to this goal.
+Understanding the distribution of water, management of water bodies, purification processes and sanitation practices are key to this goal.

 GLOBAL GOALS 7 (08): DECENT WORK AND ECONOMIC GROWTH